Skip to Content

 BUSINESS COURT, SECTION 1983, AND OTHER CASES

-• Represent minority member of limited liability company in dispute with majority member.
+• Represented minority member of limited liability company in dispute with majority member.
 Obtained temporary restraining order and preliminary injunction, defeated motion to dismiss and defensive motion for summary judgment, obtained summary judgment on counterclaim, and tried matter to jury verdict, prevailing on breach of contract claims.

 • Successfully briefed and argued issue of first impression in North Carolina Business Court related to enforcement of LLC member’s information rights.